 Register as a New Patient

-Please note due to Bentley Village Practice closing in March 2022, to ensure the resilience of the surrounding practices is protected through the winter period and giving these practices time to plan for receiving Bentley Village Practice patients a temporary registration suspension is in place.
+Please note due to Bentley Village Practice closing in March 2022, to ensure the resilience of the surrounding practices is protected a temporary registration suspension is in place.

-If you are a registered patient at Bentley Village Practice, The Wilson Practice or Boundaries Surgery you will be unable to register at Chawton Park Surgery until April 2022.
+If you are a registered patient at The Wilson Practice or Boundaries Surgery you will be unable to register at Chawton Park Surgery at this time.
 The only exceptions are:

 - Patients moving to a new address which puts them in a new practice boundary